The Extraordinary Letter E

 - Instruct the class to sound out each picture on the worksheet to determine if they have the short E sound.
 Tell them to circle pictures with the short E sound.

-- As your students work, walk around the classroom to answer questions and assist in helping students sound out words.
+- As your students work, walk around the classroom to answer questions and assist in helping students as they isolate each sound in the words.

 - Enrichment: Introduce students who have successfully grasped the short E sound to the long E sound.
 Ask them to tell you the difference between the two, and to give you some examples of long E words.
 Alternatively, have these students compare the /e/ sound to other short vowels, such as the /a/ or /i/ sounds.